On the Uniform Computational Content of Computability Theory: Martin-L of Randomness and Weak Weak K o nig's Lemma

 \section{Martin-L\"of Randomness and Weak Weak K\H{o}nig's Lemma}

 Another problem that is located in the neighborhood of diagonally non-computable functions in the Weihrauch lattice is Martin-L\"of randomness.
-By $\MLR:\IN^\IN\mto2^\IN$ we denote the problem such that $\MLR(p)$ contains all $q$ which are Martin-L\"of random relative to $p$ (see \cite{Nie09,DH10} for definitions).
+By $\MLR:\IN^\IN\mto2^\IN$ we denote the multi-valued function such that $\MLR(p)$ contains all $q$ that are Martin-L\"of random relative to $p$ (see \cite{Nie09,DH10} for definitions).
 If $p\leqT q$, then $\MLR(q)\In\MLR(p)$.
-Since any finite modification of a $q\in\MLR(p)$ is also in $\MLR(p)$ we immediately get the following corollary of Proposition~\ref{prop:dense}.
+Since any finite modification of $q\in\MLR(p)$ is also in $\MLR(p)$, we immediately get the following corollary of Proposition~\ref{prop:dense}.

 \begin{lemma}[Martin-L\"of Randomness] $\MLR$ is densely realized and hence $\omega$--indiscriminative. \end{lemma}